MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/administration/tenant-admin-center.md

 4. Select **Service Management**.
 5. Under the **Administer Services** heading, select [!INCLUDE[prodlong](../developer/includes/prodlong.md)].

-You can also get to the administration center by navigating directly to the URL of a tenant's instance.
-This is done with the following URL, if you replace *[TENANT_ID]* with the tenant ID of the tenant.
+You can also get to the administration center by navigating directly to the URL of a tenant.
+This is done with the following URL, if you replace *[TENANT_ID]* with the tenant ID of your customer's [!INCLUDE [prodshort](../developer/includes/prodshort.md)].

 `https://businesscentral.dynamics.com/[TENANT_ID]/admin`

+> [!TIP]
+> The tenant ID is shown in the **Help and Support** page in your customer's [!INCLUDE [prodshort](../developer/includes/prodshort.md)].

+## Submitting support requests on behalf of your customer

+Sometimes your customer's tenant has run into a problem that you cannot resolve.
+In those cases, in the administration center, use the link in the Help menu.
+This opens a new browser tab with the site where you can submit the support request.

+Fill in the fields as appropriate.
+Most of the necessary information you can find in the administration center, including the tenant ID and the [!INCLUDE [prodshort](developer/includes/prodshort.md)] version.

 ## See also